cerndb/dist-keras/README.md

 Distributed Keras is a distributed deep learning framework built on top of Apache Spark and Keras.
 We designed the framework in such a way that a developer could implement a new distributed optimizer with ease, thus enabling a person to focus on research.
 Several distributed methods are supported, such as, but not restricted to, the training of **ensemble models**, and **data parallel** models.

 As discussed above, most methods are implemented as data parallel models.
-Data parallel models, as described in [[3]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is learning paradigm where multiple replicas of a model are used to optimize a single objective.
+Data parallel models, as described in [[3]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is a learning paradigm where multiple replicas of a model are used to optimize a single objective.

 ## Algorithms